 Starting Point: West Kirby

-- Last chance to check tide times and weather
+Last chance to verify tide times and weather

 The first stage crosses approximately 1 mile of tidal sand and rock to reach Little Eye, the first small island.